trailofbits/dylint/examples/restriction/misleading_variable_name/README.md

 ### What it does

-Checks for variables satisfying the following three conditions:
+Checks for variables satisfying the following four conditions:

+- The variable is declared without an explicit type.
 - The variable is initialized with the result of a function call.
 - The variable's name matches the name of a type defined within the module in which the function is defined.